Tantanok221/Tantanok221/README.md

 ### ✨ About Me
-Hi there, Im a passionate front end developer that also love UIUX design.
+Hi there, Im a passionate full stack developer that also love UIUX design.
 Currently pursuing Diploma In IT at MMU,Malaysia

 Name: Tan Kai
 Other Name: Stangen,Tantanok